 Testing landing pages?
 We put together a list of essential Google Analytics landing page tools, reports, and features to make sure any landing page testing program is properly measured.
 Don’t miss out on these features.

-In order to properly track any campaign in GA, ensure that you’re using the proper UTM parameters and that your mediums match those that are acceptable to GA’s default Channel tracking.
-See if your mediums match up with Google’s preferred ones here.
+In order to properly track any campaign in Google Analytics, ensure that you’re using the proper UTM parameters and that your mediums match those that are acceptable to GA’s default Channel tracking.
+See if your mediums match up with Google’s preferred ones: Default channel definitions by Google.

-Also check out this great Unbounce article to learn more about how to set up UTM parameters to properly track all of your campaigns.
+Also check out this great Unbounce article to learn more about how to set up UTM parameters to properly track all of your campaigns and landing pages.

 Use A/B Experiments specific to Google Analytics, which allow you to determine which page variations yield the highest conversions.
 This is a great alternative to 3rd party tools and can help you set up tests for pre-existing pages on the site.